 The investment team is responsible for the sourcing and pipeline work at VEF.
 They are well-trained in our core sustainability principles and how to assess whether a potential investment lives up to VEF's sustainability and ethical standards.
 The Head of Sustainability is an integral part of the investment process and involved in all new investments from start to finish.
 Before any new investment is completed, a thorough due diligence covering commercial, financial, legal and sustainability matters is conducted in-house by the investment and legal/sustainability teams.
+Doing this in-house and in close collaboration allows a better process, tailored to each company's unique business model.
 The sustainability assessment is designed to minimize any risks as well as mitigate any potential negative impact our portfolio companies may have on society.
-A sustainability-risk assessment both before and during the lifetime of our investments is critical to remain an attractive long-term investment option.
+As some of the markets we invest in are considered high-risk from mainly social and governance perspectives (e.g. corruption, money laundering, compliance with laws, labor laws, and human rights) a sustainability-risk assessment both before and during the lifetime of our investments is critical to remain an attractive longterm investment option.
 Where a potential investment has major sustainability-related issues that are not possible to overcome, such investment will not meet VEF's investment criteria and will not be completed.
+In addition, we aim to identify any sustainability-related opportunities within our portfolio and in particular how they can positively contribute to society.